 Ensure that the SELECT statements being combined have the same number of columns, and that corresponding columns share compatible data types.
 In the example above, both queries have four columns, and the data types of the corresponding columns match.

-Combining results from Employees and Contractors tables with differing column names and data types
+Combining results from the Employees and Contractors tables with differing column names and data types.

 SELECT EmployeeID AS ID, FirstName, LastName, CAST(HireDate AS DATE) AS StartDate